QuantumGroup/information_dashboard/README.md

 ## Modules

+### alerts.py

+[scaffolding for the class that will send out alerts in the form of SMS messages]

-### setup.py
+### collector.sqlite3

-This is the file that sets up the other files and directories needed to run the rest of the project.
+This is the SQLite database that holds the data ingested by the collectors.

 ### control.py

 This is the control script that runs the rest of the project.

-### collector.sqlite3

-This is the SQLite database that holds the data ingested by the collectors.

-### alerts.py

 ### facebook_collector.py

+[scaffolding for the class that will take in data based off of Facebook keywords]

 ### rss_collector.py

+This is the collectors that takes in data from a variety of news organizations, parses their outputs, and adds that parsed data to the database.

+### setup.py

+This is the file that sets up the other files and directories needed to run the rest of the project.

+### twitter_follow_collector.py

+This is the Twitter collector that takes in data based off of specific user accounts, parses the collected tweets, and adds the parsed data to the database.

 ### twitter_location_collector.py

-This is the Twitter collector that takes in data based off of location inputs, parses the collected tweets, and adds the parsed data to the SQLite database.
+This is the Twitter collector that takes in data based off of location inputs, parses the collected tweets, and adds the parsed data to the database.

-### twitter_follow_collector.py

 ### twitter_track_collector.py

+This is the Twitter collector that takes in data based off of keywords, parses the collected tweets, and adds the parsed data to the database.

 ## Dependencies